-The industry blames others for diesels woes – the mainstream press & politicians causing confusion about how clean diesels are etc. But if you had to pick 10 things at the crime scene – that have taken diesel from hero to zero – what would they be and who really killed diesel?
+The industry blamed others for diesels woes – the mainstream press and politicians causing “confusion about how clean diesels are etc” But if you had to pick 10 things at the crime scene – that took diesel from hero to zero – what would they be and who really killed diesel?

 Looking at the definition of a brand I found this one from the business dictionary.